tristanlatr/WPWatcher/README.md

 # False positive strings
 # Must be a valid Json string
-# Can be set to null with false_positive_strings=null
 # You can use this to ignore some infos, warnmings or alerts
 # Use with care
-false_positive_strings=[    "You can get a free API token with 50 daily requests by registering at https://wpvulndb.com/users/sign_up",
+false_positive_strings=["You can get a free API token with 50 daily requests by registering at https://wpvulndb.com/users/sign_up"]
-                            "No plugins Found.",
-                            "No themes Found.",
-                            "No Config Backups Found.",
-                            "No DB Exports Found.",
-                            "No Medias Found." ]

-# Path to wpscan.
+# Path to wpscan executable.
 On linuxes could be /usr/local/rvm/gems/ruby-2.6.0/wrappers/wpscan
 wpscan_path=wpscan

 # Log file
-# Can be /dev/null
 log_file=./wpwatcher.log

 # WPScan arguments. wpscan v3.7
 # Must be a valid Json string
-# Can be set to null with wpscan_args=null
 #
 # Set "--format","json" to use Json parsing feature
 # The list of warnings, alerts and infos might differ when using json
-#   The outpout is more concice and less false positives
+#   The outpout is more concice.
 #   But not all informations are logged.
 # Using "--format", "cli" will parse full WPScan output with [!] etc
-#   Generates more false positives but logs all information
+#   Lgs all informations
 wpscan_args=[   "--format", "cli",
                 "--no-banner",
                 "--random-user-agent",